 - 1 Teaspoon vanilla extract

-- Preheat your oven to 325 degrees F. No need to grease you baking tray for these cookies.
-Using a teaspoon, spoon small mounds onto your baking tray.
+- Using a teaspoon or small cookie scoop, spoon small mounds onto your baking tray.
 Bake for about 10-15 minutes or until slightly toasted on the outside.
 Repeat for remaining cookies.
 Cool on a wire rack for about 15-20 minutes.